 This will create temporary directories batch1, batch2, batch3, batch4 and batch5 that will be removed when the IRCs are calculated.
-Each of these folders includes a coordir directory, which contains the individual trajectories.
 The TSs found in each individual task will be copied in the same folder, tsdirLL_FA, and, as indicated above, using the tsll_view.sh script you can monitor the process.
 Notice that the total number of trajectories is given by ntraj (value specified in the CDS section) multiplied by the number of tasks.
-We recommend running the tsscds_parallel.sh script interactively only for checking purposes, and particularly to carry out the screening.
+We recommend running the tsscds_parallel.sh script interactively only for checking purposes.
 To run many trajectories, we recommend using the llcalcs.sh script, which is described below.